Fresh & Contemporary Garden Decking Ideas

 The natural centre area is a great way to attract pollinating insects while you’re at work.
 Contemporary and eco-friendly, you can’t get better than that.

-19. Garden Decking Water Feature
+19. Integrate Garden Decking with a Water Feature

 Garden decking water features can be a simple butler sink of water, but how about going all out and building your deck over a large but shallow water riverbed?